On the spine of two-particle Fleming-Viot process driven by Brownian motion: Introduction

 Every Fleming-Viot process has a unique spine, i.e., a trajectory inside the branching tree that never hits the boundary of the domain where the process is confined; this was proved under strong assumptions in \cite[Thm.
 4]{GK} and later in the full generality in \cite{BB18}.

 It was proved in \cite{BB18} that if the state space is finite and the number of individuals in the population goes to infinity then the distributions of spine processes converge to the distribution of the driving Markov process conditioned on survival forever.
+The same result has also been proven for diffusions reflected normally off the boundary of a compact domain with soft killing (see \cite{ToughArxiv}), and for Brownian motions on a Lipshitz domain with hard killing (see \cite{BurEng}).
+The proof given in \cite{ToughArxiv} relies only on the driving process being a Feller process on a compact domain converging exponentially quickly to its quasi-stationary distribution.
+Therefore convergence of the spine is better understood when the domain is compact, or at least bounded, than when the domain is unbounded (as with the Fleming-Viot process studied in this paper).

+The rate of convergence of the distribution of the Fleming-Viot process driven by a general Markov process to the quasi-stationary distribution was investigated in \cite{Vill}.

-The same paper contains an example of a Fleming-Viot process driven by a Markov process on a three-element state space (one of the elements plays the role of the boundary).
-In that example, the population consists of two individuals and the distribution of the spine is not equal to the distribution of the driving Markov process conditioned on survival forever.
+In \cite{BB18}, an example was given of a Fleming-Viot process driven by a Markov process on a three-element state space such that one of the elements plays the role of the boundary, the population consists of two individuals and the distribution of the spine is not equal to the distribution of the driving Markov process conditioned on survival forever.
 A Markov process with a three-element state space seems to be a rather artificial example in the context of Fleming-Viot models.
 We will show that the spine of the Fleming-Viot process with two individuals driven by Brownian motions on $[0,\infty)$ has a spine with a distribution different from the distribution of Brownian motion conditioned to stay positive, i.e., the distribution of the 3-dimensional Bessel process.
 The point of this note is to show that proving that the spine does not have the distribution of the 3-dimensional Bessel process is somewhat tricky.
-In hindsight, this does not seems to be difficult because our proof is quite elementary, Nevertheless, our previous attempts in \cite{IEDPaper,ldm2020} generated some new results but failed to show the difference.
+In hindsight, this does not seems to be difficult because our proof is quite elementary.
+Nevertheless, our previous attempts in \cite{IEDPaper,ldm2020} generated some new results but failed to show the difference.
 In a sense that will be made more precise later on in the paper, the spine is quite ``close'' to a 3-dimensional Bessel process and therefore it is quite hard to distinguish the two.
 The problem has been open for some time and while the solution is not really difficult we now have a better understanding as to why the spine is nevertheless similar to a 3-dimensional Bessel process in certain respects.